Céline d'Orgeville

-Céline d'Orgeville is the Program Director of the Australia Telescope National Facility at CSIRO, where she started on February 2025.
-Prior to that she was a Professor at Australian National University and the director of the Advanced Instrumentation Technology Centre, Research School of Astronomy and Astrophysics (2021-2025).
+Céline d'Orgeville is the Program Director of the Australia Telescope National Facility at CSIRO, where she started in February 2025.
+Prior to that she was a professor at Australian National University and the director of the Advanced Instrumentation Technology Centre, Research School of Astronomy and Astrophysics (2021–2025).
 She started her journey at the Australian National University as an instrument scientist in 2012, where she was leading teams designing laser and optical systems for ground based astronomical telescopes.
 Celine Dorgeville previously worked at the Gemini Observatory from 1999 through 2012, where she led the development of laser guide star systems for both Gemini North and Gemini South.
 She is a Fellow of SPIE and the Astronomical Society of Australia.

 Early life and education

 d'Orgeville was an undergraduate and master's student at Paris-Sud University.
 She spent her summer holidays as an intern in optical engineering.
 In 1997 d'Orgeville moved to Joseph Fourier University, where she worked on non-linear optics and laser-pumped oscillators.